Hair Loss - Topic Overview

 Hair loss that runs in the

-family can be treated with medicines or with surgery, such as hair
+family can be treated with medicines or hair

 transplant surgery.
 Some people choose to wear hairpieces, like wigs or toupees (say